ismailylz/ismailylz/README.md

 **`Digital Craftsman (Developer/Researcher/Philosopher)`**

-I'm an programmer student who wants be a full-stack developer and content creator for digital comminites.
+Im a programmming student who wants be a full-stack developer and content creator for digital comminites.
 ---

 ### 🧰 Languages and Tools